pyuzi/uzi/README.md

 * __must support__ shared dependencies, so we wouldn’t need to exploit the Singleton Pattern
 * __must support__ use of profiles, so we can configure it accordingly on different environments
 * __should support__ the Decorator Pattern

+## Modularity
+The ability to isolate deps within their modules/packages